dhis2/notes/decisions/2020/06/25-continuous-app-delivery-discussion.md

     - To support notifications when a new version is released
 - This is currently hard, as we do not enforce semantic versioning, and can thus not assume anything about the version-string.
 - Cannot use date of upload either, as previous versions may be updated after a higher version.
 - Currently, release channels may have multiple versions.
-Austin pointed out that we could follow the "npm" model of tags, and restrict this to one version per channel, so when "stable" always points to one versions.
+Austin pointed out that we could follow the "npm" model of tags, and restrict this to one version per channel, so that "stable" always points to one versions.
-    - Theres some complexity with this regarding supported DHIS2 versions.
+    - There's some complexity with this regarding supported DHIS2 versions.
     - There can potentially be overlap of supported DHIS2-versions by different app-versions

 **Conclusions:**